-Although Puss was a character in Shrek 2, Shrek the Third, and
+Although Puss was a character in Shrek 2, Shrek the Third,

-Shrek Forever After, the character TDs did not reprise his two-year-old rig for his starring role.
+, the character TDs did not reprise his two-year-old rig for his starring role.
 “Animators need to give a hero character a more expressive performance,” Loofbourrow says.
 “They ask for subtle things, for extra levels of controls.”

 Puss also spent time in the grooming salon getting a hair transplant.
 “He has more hair than before, and layers of dynamic performance, so the fur responds better to his movement,” Loofbourrow says.
 “He has little tufts of hair on his elbows and in his ears, neck fur, and other little stuff that makes a richer look.”